Snoozer-94/uConsole-CM4-OS/README.md

 # uConsole CM4 OS
  Community made OS's compatible for ClockworkPi uConsole CM4

+ HOOOOOLDD UUUPP!!!
+This project is pretty much dead but if you want a nice selection (arch as well as debian based) of os's then I would recommend clicking this link>>> https://forum.clockworkpi.com/t/bookworm-6-6-y-for-the-uconsole-and-devterm/13235 <<<

 All OS's are in Releases >>>>>>>>>

 CPi CM4 OS Bookworm - Using the image ClockworkPi supplies, i've updated it from bullseye to bookworm with all the content CPi supplies.
 Kernel is 5.10.17-v8+ but if you want a more up to date one try this one: